JimHokanson/sas_reader_matlab/README.md

 The biggest issue is respect to column formats.
 Some formats are dates or datetimes and may be returned as numerics instead of being properly converted.
 This is a quick fix, I just need to know what column format is not being supported properly.
 In rare instances I may need an example file to work with.

+# System and File Support

+This code should work on both Mac and Windows.
+It would work on Linux but some code needs to be compiled.
+Technically if your file is not compressed it should work on Linux without compiling the code.

+SAS files can technically be big- or little-endian.
+Basically no one uses big-endian anymore, and supporting it is a pain, so the parser doesn't support it.
+If you happen to have a big-endian file, congrats, you should consider playing the lottery.
+If you really need help with reading a big-endian file let me know and I can tell you how to modify the code to make it work.

 # Usage

 ```matlab